ProThoughtDesign/Dicetrix/README.md

 - **Pattern Recognition**: Look for opportunities to create large matches (5, 7, 9+ dice) for bonus scoring
 - **Audio Cues**: Listen to specialized dice-match sound effects to understand match sizes without looking

-### 🎲 Understanding Individual Die Physics (The Core Innovation)

-**The Revolutionary System**: Unlike traditional Tetris where entire pieces lock as units, Dicetrix features individual die collision detection that processes each die independently:

-1. **Multi-Die Pieces**: Pieces contain 1-4 dice that start as cohesive units (8 different shapes)
-2. **Independent Collision Detection**: Each die is checked for collisions individually every game tick
-3. **Selective Locking**: Only dice that hit obstacles (bottom, walls, or existing pieces) lock to the grid immediately
-4. **Dynamic Fragmentation**: Remaining dice continue falling as a smaller active piece until they also collide
-5. **Terrain-Based Breaking**: Pieces fragment differently based on the existing grid layout they encounter

-**Real Gameplay Examples**:
-- **T-Piece on Uneven Ground**: Center die hits an obstacle and locks immediately, while the two arm dice continue falling until they hit their own obstacles
-- **Line Piece Partial Landing**: Bottom 2 dice lock when hitting existing pieces, while the top 2 dice continue falling as a smaller line piece
-- **L-Piece Corner Collision**: Corner die locks in a gap between existing pieces, while the rest of the L-shape continues falling and may fragment further
-- **Square Piece Split**: If only the bottom row of a square hits obstacles, those 2 dice lock while the top 2 dice continue falling as a horizontal line

-**Strategic Impact**: This system requires players to think about traditional piece placement AND predict how pieces will naturally break apart based on the terrain they encounter.

 ### 🎮 Complete Game Experience & Scene Flow